Tua Tagovailoa Rumors: Track Your Latest NFL 2020 Draft Landing Locations and Latest Injury Updates

 April 10th: Sporting News' Vinnie Iyer projects the Dolphins to recruit Tagovailoa with the fifth overall pick, calling it "an accurate, mobile, deep-pitch QB with Russell Wilson's lead."

-April 10th: B / R Miller reports that the Dolphins scouting department prefers Justin Herbert of Oregon to Tagovailoa with the No. 5 overall pick.
+April 10th: B / R's Miller reports that the Dolphins scouting department prefers Herbert to Tagovailoa with No. 5 overall pick.

 April 8: Lombardi, on his podcast "GM Shuffle,"He says that two NFL teams failed Tagovailoa on their physical exams.
 Lombardi added that Tagovailoa suffered previously unknown or undisclosed injuries to Tagovailoa's wrist: